Direkt zum Inhalt springen

-Back then, you were one of the first to take on the risk of a new study program.
+Back then, you were one of the first to take on the risk of a new degree program.
 What made you choose this particular program back then?

 Viktoria Rüger: The study program was something special in my eyes.
 The close connection to an attractive company, the stays abroad and also the demanding selection process impressed me.
 So after I was accepted, I decided to leave beautiful Bavaria and move to Ludwigshafen.